Carbondale

 The Carbondale Rodeo Committee is a not-for-profit, volunteer organization committed to keeping the Roaring Fork Valley’s western heritage alive by offering a fun family-oriented event for residents and visitors alike.
 The Carbondale Wild West Rodeo is held every Thursday from June until late August, rain or shine.

-The 2024 rodeo season will begin on Thursday, June 6th, and continue through Thursday, August 22nd.
+The rodeo season will begin the first Thursday in June, and continue through the third Thursday in August.
 Come down to the rodeo every Thursday evening for 12 weeks.

 Join us in preserving the Western heritage of the Roaring Fork Valley by volunteering for the Carbondale Wild West Rodeo!
 Contribute to a meaningful cause, build lasting connections, and enjoy personal satisfaction in supporting a not-for-profit organization dedicated to the spirit of the Wild West.
 Whether you're experienced with livestock or not, there's a role for you.
 Sign up today and make a difference at the Carbondale Rodeo!

-To volunteer, email Mike Kennedy at:
+To volunteer, email Jashine Wise at:

-[email protected] or call at:
+[email protected] or call

-(970) 379-3907.
+(970) 618-4325